Youth on the Prow, and Pleasure at the Helm: Background

 The Dawn of Love (1828) was intended to illustrate John Milton's Comus.
 By the end of the 1820s, Etty had become notorious for his use of literary and mythological subjects as a pretext for nudity.

 William Etty, the seventh son of a York baker and miller, had been an apprentice printer in Hull.
 On completing his seven-year apprenticeship at the age of 18 he moved to London "with a few pieces of chalk crayons", and the intention of becoming a history painter in the tradition of the Old Masters.
-He enrolled in the Schools of the Royal Academy of Arts, studying under renowned portrait painter Thomas Lawrence.
+He enrolled in the Schools of the Royal Academy of Arts, studying under the renowned portrait painter Thomas Lawrence.
 He submitted numerous paintings to the Royal Academy over the following decade, all of which were either rejected or received little attention when exhibited.

 In 1821 Etty's The Arrival of Cleopatra in Cilicia (also known as The Triumph of Cleopatra) was a critical success.
 The painting featured nude figures, and over the following years Etty painted further nudes in biblical, literary and mythological settings.
 All but one of the 15 paintings Etty exhibited in the 1820s included at least one nude figure.

 While some nudes existed in private collections, England had no tradition of nude painting and the display and distribution of nude material to the public had been suppressed since the 1787 Proclamation for the Discouragement of Vice.
 Etty was the first British artist to specialise in the nude, and the reaction of the lower classes to these paintings caused concern throughout the 19th century.
 Although his portraits of male nudes were generally well received, (Note: Etty's male nude portraits were primarily of mythological heroes and classical combat, genres in which the depiction of male nudity was considered acceptable in England.) many critics condemned his repeated depictions of female nudity as indecent.